maxbis/db-manager/REFACTORING_SUMMARY.md

 ## 🏆 Conclusion

-Successfully transformed two monolithic files (3,235 lines total) into clean, modular structures with **93% reduction** in main file sizes.
+Successfully transformed five monolithic files (6,242 lines total) into clean, modular structures with **88% reduction** in main file sizes.
 The codebase is now:

 - ✅ **Maintainable** - Easy to find and modify code
 - ✅ **Performant** - Browser caching enabled